nextstrain/xopen/README.rst

 available.
 For gzip compression levels 1 to 3,
 `igzip <https://github.com/intel/isa-l/>`_ is used for an even greater speedup.

-For use cases where using only the main thread is desired xopen can be used with ``threads=0``.
+For use cases where using only the main thread is desired, xopen can be used with ``threads=0``.
 This will use `python-isal
 <https://github.com/pycompression/python-isal>`_ (which binds isa-l) if
 python-isal is installed (automatic on Linux systems, as it is a requirement).
 For installation instructions for python-isal please checkout the `python-isal homepage
 <https://github.com/pycompression/python-isal>`_.
 If python-isal is not
-available ``gzip.open`` is used.
+available, ``gzip.open`` is used.

 This module has originally been developed as part of the `Cutadapt tool <https://cutadapt.readthedocs.io/>`_ that is used in bioinformatics to